-Fiscal year 2019/2020 ended with a decrease in total reserves of \$3.230 million which is within \$0.029 million of the amended Budget that reflected a decrease of \$3.259 million.
-The decrease to reserves is primarily due to increased capital cost in order to comply with unfunded federal and state mandates.
+Fiscal year 2020/2021 ended with a decrease in total reserves of \$2.003 million which is within \$1.655 million of the amended Budget that reflected a decrease of \$3.658 million.
+The difference between actual and Budget is a result of COVID slowing down operations.

-Additional information on the District's budget comparison for fiscal year 2019/2020 can be found on page 43 of the financial statements, Supplemental Schedule of Revenues and Expenses - Budget and Actual.
+Additional information on the District's budget comparison for fiscal year 2020/2021 can be found on page 38 of the financial statements, Supplemental Schedule of Revenues and Expenses - Budget and Actual.